London, Ont. attacker Nathaniel Veltman guilty of all charges

 Thirteen jurors heard evidence over the last 11 weeks but one juror was chosen at random Wednesday afternoon to be removed from deliberations because a verdict can only be decided by 12 according to the Criminal Code.

-The jury began its deliberations Wednesday around 6:30 p.m. and started again Thursday morning around 9 a.m.
+The jury began its deliberations Wednesday around 6:30 p.m. and started again Thursday around 9 a.m.

+They returned to the courtroom at 1:15 p.m. with the following verdicts:

 This is a developing story.